What we do

 1) Large-scale surveys

-- First EU-wide survey of experiences of discrimination and victimisation of immigrants and ethnic minorities (EU- MIDIS): 23,500 people from immigrant and ethnic minority groups.
+- Second EU-wide survey of experiences of discrimination and victimisation of immigrants and ethnic minorities (EU- MIDIS II): 25,500 people from immigrant and ethnic minority groups.
 A follow-up survey is currently underway.

 - Largest ever survey on gender-based violence against women in all EU Member States: 42,000 women.